hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 # Guitar-Hero-II-Deluxe-360

+## Introduction

 This Repo contains everything you need to build an ark for gh2dx 360, and also runs the included xex on a PC with an included build of Xenia.
 Xenia is pre setup for portable installation with its own config file that disables vsync, and sets an option in this specific build (max_queued_frames = 3)

+Unlock all is enabled by default, and the goal of this specific version of gh2 is to strip out as much fluff as possible.
+The ui philosophy is deliberately taking cues from [Clone Hero](https://clonehero.net/)
+Pad play is not currently available in this build.
+Instead, we have opted to treat all connected controllers as a guitar.
+This can allow more controller compatibility, but also allow online coop via parsec.
+We tried it, it's really fun.

+A specific build of [x360ce 3.2](https://www.x360ce.com/) that supports guitar mappings is also included if you need it.

+## Songs + DLC

 Guitar Hero II Deluxe 360 by default only comes with one song.
 [Exilelord's Speed Test](https://www.youtube.com/watch?v=DoHeIiDHbdk).